htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 Bugs Fixed:

+- Fixed two problems with GPU metrics.
+First, fixed a bug where reconfiguring a *condor_startd* caused GPU metrics to stop being reported.
+Second, fixed a bug where GPU (core) utilization could be wildly over-reported.
+  :jira:`1660`

 - Fixed a bug where Job Ad Information events weren't always written when using the Job Router.
   :jira:`1642`

 - Fixed a bug where the submit event wasn't written to the job event log if the job ad didn't contain a ``CondorVersion`` attribute.
   :jira:`1643`